-Materiality level Amount Planning materiality - This is the calculated figure we use in assessing the overall impact of audit adjustments on the financial statements.
-It has been set at 1% of gross expenditure for the year ended 31 March 2018 based on the budget for 2017/18. £0.65 million Performance materiality - This acts as a trigger point.
+Materiality Amount Planning materiality - This is the calculated figure we use in assessing the overall impact of audit adjustments on the financial statements.
+It has been set at 1% of gross expenditure for the year ended 31 March 19 based on the budget for 2018/19. £0.6 million Performance materiality - This acts as a trigger point.
 If the aggregate of errors identified during the financial statements audit exceeds performance materiality this would indicate that further audit procedures should be considered.
-Using our professional judgement we have calculated performance materiality at 60% of planning materiality. £0.4 million Reporting threshold (i.e. clearly trivial) - We are required to report to those charged with governance on all unadjusted misstatements in excess of the 'reporting threshold' amount.
-This has been calculated at 3% of planning materiality. £20,000
+Using our professional judgement, we have calculated performance materiality at 60% of planning materiality. £0.36 million Reporting threshold (i.e., clearly trivial) - We are required to report to those charged with governance on all unadjusted misstatements more than the 'reporting threshold' amount.
+This has been calculated at 3% of planning materiality. £20 thousand Source: Audit Scotland